stt-datacore/website/static/crew/troi_commander_crew.md

 published: true
 ---

-Notably strong MED/CMD stack for voyages with a rising event tally and a little play as an early game gauntleteer, but not a strong long term contributor.
-Narrow window as quick EV crew in arena.
+Her MED/CMD stack for voyages is notable, if not powerful, and she offers a little play as an early game gauntleteer, but numbers on the weak side necessitate niche work.
+Her arena page reads like the diet version of the evasion elite like Laborer Spock or Minuet, but will be okay as a stopgap.
+A #2 variant CMD base and usable-when-bonus MED are her only long term assets.